 Conductor Zachary Schwartzman led today’s performance of The Orchestra Now (TON) at Symphony Space in Manhattan, New York City.
-The orchestra draws gifted young musicians from national and international destinations who come to study, explore, enjoy and express rich musical offerings.
+The orchestra draws gifted young musicians from national and international destinations who come to study, explore, enjoy, and express rich musical offerings.

 The planned diverse program is derived from the oeuvre of the finest extant literature, presenting the musicians and audience alike with a challenging and interesting selection of works.
-Tonight’s theme celebrating Hungarian composers from Kálmán to Bartok, explores a wide range of brilliant tonal music.
+Tonight’s theme, celebrating Hungarian composers from Kálmán to Bartok, explores a wide range of brilliant tonal music.
 Its variety and technical demands provide the means to display artistic virtuosity and the discrete tone colors available in a large ensemble of accomplished musicians.

 Keith Hammer introduced Béla Bartók’s Concerto for Orchestra.
 He explained how a rhythmic motif could be expressed melodically by the orchestra.
 He called on percussionist Petra Elek to demonstrate the motif on a snare drum with the snares muted – this results in a “tom-tom” sound.
-Noting Bartók’s skill in utilizing new sounds, he called on harpist Jane Yoon to play two sequential chords performed by using spoons rather than fingers on the strings.
+Noting Bartók’s skill in utilizing new sounds, he called on harpist Jane Yoon to perform two sequential chords using spoons rather than fingers on the strings.

 Béla Bartók’s Concerto for Orchestra was the evening’s most challenging work.
 It is a true concerto for orchestra, providing ubiquitous virtuosic solos throughout.
 The performance of this bracing, vigorous, and inventive work was polished and assertive.
-It’s stringent logic, intense subjectivity, and metrical invention were well executed.
-Of note were its exciting fugato elements, wonderfully articulated through each section.
-Exceptional cello and double bass work noted in the exposed andante non troppo opening to the first movement.
+Its stringent logic, intense subjectivity, and metrical invention were well executed.
+Of note were its exciting fugato elements, wonderfully articulated through each section: exceptional cello and double bass work noted in the exposed andante non troppo opening to the first movement.
 Mixed meters were seamlessly performed.

 There were many soloists throughout the concert, clearly showing the care in selecting music that challenges and engages the entire ensemble.
-Special mention to frequent, well-played solos on flute, piccolo, oboe, French horn, timpani, harp, and snare drum, just to name a few.
+Special mention to frequent, well-played solos on flute, piccolo, oboe, French horn, timpani, harp, and snare drum, to name a few.
 Impressive also was the clear distinction of parts in the strings.
 That is, sections played so well that each section of multiple individuals sounded like one.
-Well done indeed.
+Well done, indeed.

 This is an excellent orchestra and fine organization.
 The full house, supporters, and enthusiastic audience confirm that.
 Be sure to look ahead to future concerts.

-Runtime with intermission 120 minutes.
+Runtime with intermission: 120 minutes.

-Readers may also enjoy our reviews of the American Symphony at Carnegie Hall. the American Classical Orchestra, Maestro Kent Tritle and Musica Sacra at the Cathedral of St. John the Divine, and the Punta Gorda Symphony Presents From Bach to Broadway.
+Readers may also enjoy our reviews of the American Symphony at Carnegie Hall.
+The American Classical Orchestra, Maestro Kent Tritle and Musica Sacra at the Cathedral of St. John the Divine, and the Punta Gorda Symphony Presents From Bach to Broadway.